Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ## Task 2.3

-Write a function that takes a list of strings an prints them as columns, with a single space between the columns
+Write a function that takes a list of strings and prints them as columns, with a single space between the columns

 eg: `columns(["Write","good","code","every","day"])` gets printed as: